 When we ventured into the town we were pleasantly surprised to find a market being held by the docks, with some amazing food smells wafting from the tents.
 Highlights included the Paella and the Tartiflette, which was just so creamy and buttery that Deco and Beth actually went back the next day for more (and were bitterly disappointed because, bummer, it only opens on Tuesdays and Saturdays).

 Matt and I took shelter in this cute little cafe on the highstreet when the weather was particularly horrendous.
 The service was great and the food was very tasty!
+Check out my latest visit to Bideford for more recommendations.

 Great for a classic day at the beach, and even if the weather isn’t perfect there’s still plenty to do.
 Rent a surf board and wet suit, pig out on hot dogs and candy floss, or go for a walk along the pebbles.